PKChionh/DrawTogether/README.md

 # DrawTogether
-Building a real-time drawing app with Couchbase Lite and Sync Gateway
+Building a real-time drawing app with Couchbase Lite and Sync Gateway (updated to Swift 3)

+WIP